Is the garden family friendly?

 Who helps maintain the garden?

-Bill and Dawn are full-time gardeners and appreciate the help of the volunteers and wwoofers.
+Bill and Dawn are full-time gardeners and appreciate the help of the volunteers.

 Who are the Green Thumbers?

-The Green Thumbers are a group of volunteers who work for two hours in the garden every Wednesday morning.
+The Green Thumbers are a group of volunteers who, in pre-Covid days, worked for two hours in the garden every Wednesday morning before enjoy socialising over lunch.
+During Covid-19 times we no longer gather as a large group but arrange individual volunteering times.